makovstanislav/blog/posts/2022-04-02-context-functions.md

 Thus, the user doesn't need to handle the list creation.
 But they still need to take care of [putting it on the contextual scope](https://docs.scala-lang.org/scala3/reference/contextual/givens.html#inner-main) via `given ListBuffer[Instruction] = lst` – something we need to get rid of.

 # Context Functions
-A [context function](https://docs.scala-lang.org/scala3/reference/contextual/context-functions.html) is to an ordinary function what a method with context parameters is to a method with ordinary parameters:
+A [context function](https://docs.scala-lang.org/scala3/reference/contextual/context-functions.html) is to an ordinary function what a method with contextual parameters is to a method with ordinary parameters:

 ```scala
 def f(x: Int): Int = x * x